Halla-S/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+-The output is : y is not defined.
+-y is a local to the function.  it's undefined out of it .

 ## Question 3